Yuelioi/docs-v3/Ue/blueprint/en/Physics/Get Static when Not Moveable.md

 ---
-display_name: Get Static when Not Moveable
+title: Get Static when Not Moveable
 order: 90
 ---
 ## Navigation